-The average time to asynchronously invoke an OpenCL 1.2 AMD-APP (1016.4) kernel on an AMD Tahiti GPU (Radeon HD 7900 Series) is $1.0{\text -}1.5\mu\text{s}$.
+The time to asynchronously invoke OpenCL 1.2 AMD-APP (1016.4) kernel on an AMD Tahiti GPU (Radeon HD 7900 Series) varies in the 5.59-8.88 μ s range.
 This was measured by asynchronously launching an empty kernel a large number of times and synchronizing at the end.
-The overhead increases to $120\mu\text{s}$ when synchronizing after each kernel invocation. (using a PCIe 2.0 CPU-GPU interface).
-Similar benchmarks for CUDA 4.2 [18] showed an overhead of $3{\text -}7\mu\text{s}$ with no synchronization between kernels, and $10{\text -}14\mu\text{s}$ with synchronization between kernels.
+The overhead can increase significantly (it could be up to two orders of magnitude depending on hardware and software configuration) when synchronizing after each kernel invocation, and therefore synchronization should be avoided.
+Similar benchmarks for CUDA 4.2 [18] showed an overhead of 3-7 μ s with no synchronization between kernels, and 10-14 μ s with synchronization is between two different programming models, software implementations, and hardware configurations.
+As such, we only mean to suggest an efficient usage scenarios.

 We also benchmarked the kernel launch overhead for four BLAS functions: DGEMM, DTRSM, DTRMM and DSYRK, which are used in the double precision LU, Cholesky and QR factorizations.
-In order to compare with OpenCL, the benchmark for CUDA was tested on a NVIDIA Fermi GPU (Tesla S2050).
-Results for kernel launch overhead of OpenCL and CUDA BLAS functions are shown in Figure 1.
+In order to compare with OpenCL, the benchmark for CUDA was tested on an NVIDIA Fermi GPU (Tesla S2050).
+Results for the kernel launch overhead of OpenCL and CUDA BLAS functions are shown in Figure 1.
 The OpenCL BLAS functions are from AMD's clAmdBlas 1.8.286 and the CUDA functions are from CUBLAS 4.2.
-The BLAS functions in clAmdBlas have $6-9~\mu s$ asynchronous launch overhead versus $4-5\mu s$ in CUBLAS.
-For synchronous launch overhead, CUBLAS takes only $14-15\mu s$, while clAmdBlas increases hugely to $940-980\mu s$.
-Both of these measurements are using a PCIe 2.0 CPU to GPU interface.
-We can see that the synchronous kernel launch overhead is very expensive in OpenCL, especially for the BLAS functions.
+The BLAS functions in clAmdBlas have $6-10 \ \mu s$ asynchronous launch overhead versus $4-5\mu s$ in CUBLAS.
+For synchronous launch overhead, CUBLAS takes only $16-18\mu s$, while clAmdBlas can take significantly longer, and as discussed, synchronization after BLAS kernel invocations should be avoided.
+Both the CUDA and OpenCL measurements used a PCIe 2.0 interface between CPU and GPU.
+The hardware and software were different and the comparison is, again, given only to steer the reader towards the beneficial programming patterns.

-Figure 1: GPU BLAS functions launch overhead for clAmdBlas 1.8.286 with OpenCL 1.2 AMD-APP (1016.4) on Radeon HD 7970 and CUBLAS 4.2 on Tesla S2050, using PCIe 2.0 CPU-GPU interface.
+Figure 1: The launch overhead of the GPU BLAS functions for clAmdBlas 1.8.286 with OpenCL 1.2 AMD-APP (1016.4) on Radeon HD 7970 and CUBLAS 4.2 on Tesla S2050, using PCIe 2.0 CPU-GPU interface.